There is nothing quite like welcoming a new puppy into your home. That new puppy, however, will one day become a senior pet.

 Without further ado, let’s take a look at 5 tips to help your aging Great Dane!

 1. An active Great Dane is a healthy Great Dane!

-Keep your senior Great Dane active.
+Keep your senior Great Dane active!
 As with older people, keeping older pets mobile through appropriate exercise helps keep them healthier and more mobile.
-If they do not use it, they’ll lose it!

 A few ways to help keep your Great Dane active are: